1988 World Series: Game 1

-Gibson became the second player ever to record a walk-off hit with two outs and his team trailing in the bottom of the ninth inning of a World Series game, following Cookie Lavagetto in the 1947 World Series.
+Gibson became the second player to record a walk-off hit with two outs and his team trailing in the bottom of the ninth inning of a World Series game, following Cookie Lavagetto in the 1947 World Series.
 Only one other player, Brett Phillips in the 2020 World Series, has since accomplished this feat.
+This was the last Game 1 walk-off home run until 2023.
+Freddie Freeman would accomplish part of this feat in the 2024 World Series, but his walk-off came during extra innings.
+Freeman's home run is often compared to Gibson's, as both batters were facing injuries at the time, and both home runs landed in right field, nearly in the same spot.